silvacms/documentation/source/index.rst

 The user documentation is accessible in any Silva site you created if you selected the option install documentation.
-In addition to this you consult it online at: https://infrae.com/products/silva/docs.
+In addition to this you can consult it online at: http://silvacms.org/docs.

 Developer documentation
 -----------------------